Fustra/vote4film/README.md

 ### Publishing

-This application will be published on PyPi.
+This application is published on PyPi.

 1. Ensure you have configured the PyPi repository with Poetry (one-off)
 2. Add the release notes in this README.md